dkweiss31/qontrol/CONTRIBUTING.md

 # Contributing to qontrol

+We welcome your contribution, whether it be additional cost functions, new functionality, better documentation, etc.

 ## Requirements

 The project was written using Python 3.10+, you must have a compatible version of Python (i.e. >= 3.10) installed on your computer.